AdrienTaylor/Potential-functions-for-first-order-methods/README.md

 - [`A_ParameterSelection`](3_Stochastic_Overparametrized/A_ParameterSelection.m) Code for reproducing the result of Section 4 and Appendix E, Theorem 8 and Figure 5 (obtaining stochastic gradient descent with primal averaging, using the parameter selection technique).

 #### Bounded variance at optimum
-- [``](.m) Code for reproducing the result of Appendix G, Theorem 15 (stochastic gradient descent with primal averaging, parameter selection technique).
+- [`A_ParameterSelection`](5_Stochastic_VarianceAtOptimum/A_ParameterSelection.m) Code for recovering the result of Appendix G, Theorem 15 (stochastic gradient descent with primal averaging from the parameter selection technique).

 ### Stochastic first-order methods: unbiased oracles under weak growth conditions
-- [``](.m) Code for reproducing the result of Appendix F, Theorem 15 (stochastic gradient descent with primal averaging, parameter selection technique).
+- - [`A_StochasticGradientDescentWithPrimalAveraging`](5_Stochastic_WeakGrowth/A_StochasticGradientDescentWithPrimalAveraging.m) Code for verifying the result of Appendix F, Theorem 15 (stochastic gradient descent with primal averaging, parameter selection technique).